 The hot tub water is sucked out and goes through the pool pump and out through a backwash hose.

-I managed to empty my hot tub in less than 5 minutes using this method.
+I emptied my hot tub in less than 5 minutes using this method.

 Hot Tub Maintenance Course